-REAL ESTATE PORTFOLIO
+REAL ESTATE

 On June 30, the real estate investment program consisted of domestic and global private investments in core, core plus, and value-added real estate funds, timber, as well as public REITs.
+After several years of outperforming the policy benchmark for the system's real estate portfolio, real estate had its second negative year in a row due to rising interest rates and falling valuations.
+As the 2024 fiscal year closed out, the anticipation of falling interest rates, a floor on asset valuations, and a rise in transaction volume bring confidence to a return to positive returns and outperformance of the benchmark.

-The total real estate portfolio returned negative 10.54 percent for the fiscal year, underperforming its custom benchmark return of negative 6.60 percent by 394 bps.
-The longer-term three-year return of 7.18 percent exceeded the benchmark return of 6.79 percent by 39 bps.
-The five-year and seven-year portfolio returns of 5.50 and 5.89 percent were slightly under the benchmark's 5.90 and 6.24 percent respective returns.
+The total real estate portfolio returned negative 8.43 percent for the fiscal year, underperforming its custom benchmark return of negative 6.40 percent by 203 basis points.
+The longer-term five-year and ten-year portfolio returns of 3.10 and 6.17 percent were right in line with the policy benchmark at 3.20 and 5.98 percent respective returns.

-The portfolio added a new core plus investment to the portfolio during the year to provide greater diversification among the primary real estate sector and bring the portfolio more in line with the ODCE benchmark.
-The core and core plus real estate portfolio returned negative 12.36 percent for the year, thereby underperforming the benchmark NFI-ODCE Equal Weighted Net Index return of negative 10.51 percent.
-Core and core plus real estate has realized a three-year return of 6.04 percent, while the Index returned 7.59 percent for the same period.
-The five-year and seven-year returns of 4.74 and 5.45 also underperformed the relative benchmark returns.
+The core and core plus portfolio saw a significant number of transactions during the year to bring the portfolio more in line with the ODCE benchmark in both sector and geographic diversification.
+The core and core plus real estate portfolio returned negative 10.18 percent for the year, thereby outperforming the benchmark NFI-ODCE Equal Weighted Net Index return of negative 10.32 percent.
+Core and core plus real estate has realized a five-year return of 1.99 percent, while the Index returned 2.58 percent for the same period.
+The seven-year and ten-year returns of 3.21 and 5.38 also slightly underperformed the relative benchmark returns.

-At the end of the fiscal year, the System's value-added real estate portfolio consisted of 20 limited partnerships representing broad diversification both geographically and in sector opportunities.
-The value-add portfolio posted a negative 6.80 return, slightly trailing the NCREIF Total Index benchmark return of negative 6.60 percent.
-For the three-year return, the value-add portfolio returned 13.20 percent, significantly outperforming the 6.79 percent benchmark return by 641 bps.
-For longer periods, the program posted five-year and seven-year gains of 11.65 and 11.48 percent returns, respectively, both exceeding their benchmark by over 500 bps.
+At the end of the fiscal year, the System's value-added real estate portfolio consisted of 21 limited partnerships representing broad diversification both geographically and in sector opportunities.
+The value-add portfolio posted a negative 8.44 return, trailing the NCREIF Property Index benchmark return of negative 5.53 percent.
+For the three-year return, the value-add portfolio returned 4.39 percent, outperforming the 2.33 percent benchmark return by 206 basis points.
+For longer periods, the program posted five-year and seven-year gains of 7.99 and 11.12 percent returns, respectively, both exceeding their benchmark by over 400 basis points, with the ten-year return ranking in the top decile relative to peers.

-At the beginning of the fiscal year, the System's timber portfolio, comprised of both US and non-US timber investments, with the primary US asset being sold during the year.
-The portfolio returned negative 0.72 percent for the fiscal year, while NCREIF Timberland Index returns for the same period were 11.13 percent.
-With the single remaining asset in the timber portfolio being in New Zealand, primary contributing factors to the underperformance were currency exchange rates as well as lingering Covid effects in China and Southeast Asia's construction market.
-The portfolio's three-year, five-year, and seven-year returns of 8.11, 6.06, and 7.65 percent were close to or exceeded their respective 8.67, 5.80, and 5.13 percent returns of the NCREIF Timberlands Index.
+The System's timber portfolio returned negative 10.88 percent for the fiscal year, while NCREIF Timberland Index returns for the same period were 9.84 percent.
+With the single remaining asset in the timber portfolio being in New Zealand, primary contributing factors to the underperformance were currency exchange rates as well as lingering economic effects in China and Southeast Asia's construction market.
+The portfolio's five-, seven-, and ten-year returns of 4.87, 5.58, and 5.84 percent were just under their respective 7.18, 5.89, and 5.89 percent returns of the NCREIF Timberlands Index.